morgen-peschke/trans-factsheet/README.md

         * the overall impact of their exclusion in terms of being denied the** social, health and well-being aspects** of sport
 * [Lenzi 18](https://digitalcommons.wcl.american.edu/cgi/viewcontent.cgi?article=2007&context=aulr)
-    * **Legal analysis about the legality of transgender sports policy** in the context of Title IX and the 14th Amendment
+    * **Legal analysis of the legality of transgender sports policy** in the context of Title IX and the 14th Amendment
     * **Broad conclusion in favor of inclusive policy** for trans people, some nuance.
         * There's different types of trans-affirmative sports policies.
 States like Connecticut have a **fully inclusive